dpakram/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > In case you haven’t, xargs is a command used to execute commands based on arguments from standard input.
+> > xargs is a command used to execute commands based on arguments from standard input.
 It can be combined with with other commands.
 For example xargs can be used in combination with find in order to do something with the list of files returned by find.
 Recursively find all Python files and count the number of lines
 'find . -name '*.py' | xargs wc -l'